digitaldrummerj/digitaldrummerj.me/content/posts/draft/2022/02/021422-hugo-get-started.md

 **git submodule pros:**

 * it is easy to update the theme with any changes the theme author makes.
+* fastest way to get started with a theme

 **git submodule cons**